rackerlabs/support-how-to/content/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance.md

 **System disk CBS volumes (e.g., Boot from Volume servers):**

 - Reboot the server.
-If the server is unresponsive, or does not reboot, you can boot into rescue mode using a specific image (note: this feature is not yet available via the myrackspace.com portal, so you must use the API).
+If the server is unresponsive, or does not reboot, you can boot into rescue mode using a specific image.
+**Note:** this feature is not yet available via the myrackspace.com portal, so you must use the API.
 When the server is in rescue mode, follow the directions listed above for non-system disk CBS volumes.
-For additional assistance, contact Rackspace Support.
+Contact Rackspace Support for additional assistance.